 It earns valuable Membership Rewards Points (terms apply)

-Membership Rewards Points are Amex’s flexible rewards currency and they can be transferred across to a wide variety of airline and hotel loyalty programs at a ratio of 1:1.
-With the option to transfer the points that card_name earns to programs like Delta Sky Miles, Singapore Airlines KrisFlyer, the British Airways Executive Club, Flying Blue, and Cathay Pacific’s Asia Miles, cardholders can use their earnings to save a significant amount of money on the trips they book and fly in some of the more aspirational First and Business Class cabins around.
+With the option to transfer the points that card_name earns to programs like Singapore Airlines KrisFlyer, the British Airways Executive Club, Flying Blue, and Cathay Pacific’s Asia Miles, cardholders can use their earnings to save a significant amount of money on the trips they book and fly in some of the more aspirational First and Business Class cabins around.

-I’m a big fan of Membership rewards because cards like this one make points relatively easy to earn for anyone who books flights with any frequency and because the points are relatively easy to use.
-Add to that the fact that Amex frequently offers bonuses for transfers to its loyalty program partners, and it’s easy to see why the Membership Rewards program is so popular.
+I’m a big fan of Membership rewards because cards like this one make points relatively easy to earn if you’re someone who books flights with any frequency and because the points are relatively easy to use.

 The welcome bonus is attractive (terms apply)